Irreversible processes without energy dissipation in an isolated Lipkin-Meshkov-Glick model: Results

-{\em Main result.-} The main result of this Letter is sketched in Fig. \ref{fig:scheme}.
+The main result of the present article is sketched in Fig.~\ref{fig:scheme}.
 It can be summarized as follows:

-If the quench is fast ($\tau_q/\tau_s \ll 1$) energy is largely dissipated and the final state is totally different from the initial one; this constitutes a standard irreversible process.
-On the contrary, if the quench is very slow ($\tau_q/\tau_s \gg 1$) the energy distribution is fully recovered.
-However, all the information about the initial symmetry-breaking is irreversibly lost by dephasing, and thus the symmetry is restored in the final state and $\left\langle J_x \right\rangle=0$.
-Therefore, the process is irreversible despite the total absence of dissipation.
+If the driving is fast ($\tau_q/\tau_s \ll 1$) energy is largely dissipated and the final state is totally different from the initial one; this constitutes a standard irreversible process.
+On the contrary, if the driving is very slow ($\tau_q/\tau_s \gg 1$) the energy distribution is fully recovered; in other words, the total energy necessary to complete the cycle is zero, and all the mechanical work invested in the forward part is exactly recovered in the backwards.
+However, the distribution of the order parameter $J_x$ is dramatically changed.
+In the final state, this distribution is symmetric around zero, independently of the initial expectation value $\left\langle J_{x,i} \right\rangle$; it consists of two smaller copies of the initial one, centered at $J_x=\left\langle J_{x,i} \right\rangle$ and $J_x=-\left\langle J_{x,i} \right\rangle$, respectively.
+This entails the loss of the information about the initial symmetry-breaking, and can be quantified by the corresponding increase of the information entropy $I(J_x) \sim \log 2$.
+Therefore, the process is irreversible despite the total absence of energy dissipation.